KaranRam245/in4392_webapp/README.md

 6. Check with `git --version` if you have git installed.
 If not, run `sudo yum install git` if you have yum installed or `sudo apt-get install git`.
 7. Run `sudo git clone https://github.com/KaranRam245/in4392_webapp.git` to clone the repository.
 8. Move into the folder with `cd in4392_webapp/`.
 9. (Optionally) Run `pip3 install --no-cache-dir tensorflow==2.2.0`.
 This step is required if your EC2 memory is too small to install TensorFlow with caching.
-Alternatively, you could run `pip install --no-cache-dir -r requirements.txt` instead of the below step.
+Alternatively, you could run `pip3 install --no-cache-dir -r requirements.txt` instead of the below step.
 10. Run `pip3 install -r requirements.txt`.
 This installs are additional requirements.

 #### Side notes